 Take account of the possibility of blockage under all peak flood conditions.

-Include protection of the low flow channel against scour and erosion of the stream bed where necessary.
+Include protection of the low flow channel against scour and erosion of the channel bed where necessary.

-Not be changed by the discharge of stormwater resulting from development or a new discharge to the stream.
+Not be changed by the discharge of stormwater resulting from development or a new discharge to the drainage system.

-Be designed to avoid erosion of the stream banks.
+Be designed to avoid erosion of the banks of the open drainage system.